It’s contradictory, but: when you’re the only person who cooks, even in a home for two, you never make anything just the way you like it.

 - pinch of sea salt, or to taste

-PROCESS: Add the figs and sunflower seeds to the bowl of a (full size) food processor.
+PROCESS: Add the dried figs and raw sunflower seeds to the bowl of a 14 cup food processor.
 Pulse several times until the sunflower seeds start to break up and the figs start to become sticky.
-At this point, add the milled or ground sesame seeds as well as all the other ingredients to the food processor.
+At this point, add the ground sesame seeds as well as all the other ingredients to the food processor.
 Pulse, scraping down the sides a few times as needed, until the energy ball mixture comes together and starts to form a ball.
 When the mixture looks smoothly combined with fig seeds flecked throughout, stop processing.

-ROLL: Use your hands to divide the mixture into 16 evenly sized pieces, about the size of a 2 tablespoon / 30 milliliter measuring spoon each.
+ROLL: Use your hands to divide the mixture into 16 evenly sized pieces, about the size of a 2 tablespoon scoop each.
 Gently roll each piece into a ball and place on wax paper in an airtight container.
 Keep the balls at room temperature or for a firmer texture (or in a warmer climate), in the fridge.
 If you like, you can roll the fig tahini seed cycling energy balls in optional extras of your choice.

 - These seed cycling energy balls are for your luteal phase, or days 14 – 28 of your period.